danbi2990/ddaddasi/README.md

-To mitigate it, the branch *multiprocessing* forks a child process on starting and the child creates 4 threads of phantoms. while an user filling inputs, the phantoms will be initialised and ready.
+To mitigate it, the branch *multiprocessing* forks a child process on starting and the child creates 4 threads of phantoms. while a user filling inputs, the phantoms will be initialised and ready.